Karam2B/pawui/README.md

 *ARIA and tabindex attribute*: I'm mixed whether ARIA in general and tabindex in specific are created for different aim compare to this project and should be regarded, or whether the specification here can be a reasonable extention to ARIA where accessibility to the UI is not restricted!
 *pseudo-class :active*: I think this will not be needed because it seems activating anything is intentional enough, no UI should display alternative view based on that
-*pseudo-class :hover*: maybe that is the only state that navigate mode is interested in
+*pseudo-class :hover*: maybe that is the only state that navigate mode is interested in *vscode `when` clause would become obselete*: in vscode if `when` clause evaluate to false the action is *silently* fail to evaluate, this is unwanted behavior, if once a keystroke maps to an action, the action have to do what it is meant to do or is should issue an error, an action can decide to be no-op under some circumstance but it should be predictable from the signature/semantic of that action.